DPI Water is responsible for the management of the state's surface water and groundwater resources.

 - provision of legal advice on water matters to the government.

-Find out more about the standard of customer service you can expect from the Office of Water.
+Find out more about the standard of customer service you can expect from DPI Water.